dribdat/dribdat/USAGE.md

 In the large **Description** field you can post notes on your final results, such as a video or slide presentation, summarizing in free form your solution to the challenge.
 This can be plain text, in HTML or Markdown.
 If you need to add an image, use a cloud hosting service like Imgur and paste the link in like this: `![Title of my image](https://link-to-my-image.jpg)`

-As noted at the top of this guide: if you are using GitHub, Google Docs, a wiki, etc., to write your documentation, you don't need to copy and paste it into Dribdat to submit your project.
+As noted at the top of this guide: if you are using GitHub, Google Docs, a wiki, etc., to write your documentation, you don't need to copy and paste it into dribdat to submit your project.
 Use the **Sync** capability to automatically scrape the contents of your README or webpage into the hackathon.
 Pretty hacky, huh? `;-)`

 You can also use the **Project link** to embed documentation you are working on elsewhere into a frame on your project page.
 This could be a demo of your application, or - in the early phases at least - collaboration tools for your team.